franciscolopezv/architecture_modernization/website/docs/ABOUT.md

 ## Why This Exists

 This playbook emerged from working on multiple architecture modernization initiatives across different organizations.
-Common patterns of success and failure became clear:
+Over time, common patterns of success and failure became clear.

 **Problems observed:**
 - Teams building microservices without clear domain boundaries, creating distributed monoliths that are harder to maintain than the original monolith